(602) 307-0808

 Lastly, one of the most common defense tactics is exposing sloppy or misleading police reports which include everything from misstatements, false statements, flawed photo line-ups and inaccurate crime scene reconstruction.
 It is important to hire a skilled Marijuana lawyer to defend you who has knowledge of all the possible defenses to assert in your case.

-It is important to hire an AV® rated law firm (the highest possible rating by Martindale Hubbell®).
-Also David Michael Cantor is an Arizona Marijuana Lawyer and a Certified Criminal Law Specialist, per the Arizona Board of Legal Specialization.
+We are an AV® rated law firm (the highest possible rating by Martindale Hubbell®).
+Also David Michael Cantor is a Possession or Use of Marijuana lawyer in Arizona, and a Certified Criminal Law Specialist, per the Arizona Board of Legal Specialization.
 In addition, the Firm and all of its lawyers are listed in the Bar Register of Preeminent Lawyers®.
-At DM Cantor, the majority of our Attorneys are ex-Prosecutors, and all of our Arizona Marijuana Lawyers know the system well.
-For a Free Initial Consultation, call us at 602-307-0808.
+At DM Cantor, the majority of our Attorneys are ex-Prosecutors, and all of our Possession or Use of Marijuana Lawyers in Arizona know the system well.